 - 6 Firefighters.

-The Captain, Lieutenants and the firefighters work three shifts of 24 hours on duty and then 48 hours off.
+The Captain, Lieutenants, and the firefighters work three shifts of 24 hours on duty, and 48 hours off.

 The Aransas Pass Volunteer Fire Department was established in 1929 and became a paid department in 1956.